JeremyRand/namecoin.org/dot-bit/webmaster-instructions/index.md

 DyName is a dynamic DNS update client for Dot-Bit.
 It is useful if your host can switch IP addresses without warning.

 Dynamic DNS is typically risky for Dot-Bit, since the decrypted keys to transfer your domain are located on an Internet-connected server.
-DyName supports a solution to this: name importation.
-Register your main domain, e.g. d/valuablename, and keep its wallet encrypted.
-Register a throwaway name, e.g. dd/useless, and configure DyName to write an IP address to dd/useless.
-Use the "import" field in d/valuablename to access the IP address from dd/useless.
-If someone hijacks or steals the throwaway name, just register a new one and change the "import" field in your main name.
-If your main name has a TLS fingerprint, you won't even have a security risk if the name is stolen -- you'll just have some downtime where the site shows a TLS error.

-DyName's name importation security system is fully compatible with the latest NMControl, although the older release of NMControl currently bundled with FreeSpeechMe is not compatible.
-FreeSpeechMe users who are using their own NMControl installation are fine.

-DyName is primarily authored by Jeremy Rand AKA biolizard89.
+It is therefore a good idea to use DyName in combination with [delegated alteration]({{site.baseurl}}docs/name-owners/delegated-alteration).

 To obtain DyName, [visit the GitHub project.](https://github.com/JeremyRand/DyName)